ATimpe/WanikaniWritingTool/README.md

 # Curent State

 The app is, at the moment, in a very bare bones state.
-You can currently only link your WaniKani API key and see animated stroke order diagrams for the different kanji.
+You can activate a quiz for each level on the main screen and look at individual pages on each kanji

 # Planned Features
 - Static stroke order diagrams
-- Quizes based on WaniKani level or custom made queues
 - Clean and readable webpage design
 - SRS based learning system
 - Alternate kanji writings